TheRealKaup/KTech/readme.md

 - User input (keyboard presses) are received as escape codes and come in a sequence as if typed - just like how a terminal shell, for example, receives input.

 These 2 things make KTech a unique game engine.
 The graphics by default get a unique style and the way input is received is different from how modern game engines receive input, which leads to unique input solutions.

+Currently, KTech is available only for GNU/Linux, but it will be made available for other operating systems in the soon future.

 Here is how a very simple game made with KTech can look: